-Comments on the ADA proposal.
-In its proposed ADA wellness rule, the EEOC is specifically soliciting comments on the types of incentives that should and should not be considered de minimis
+Comments on under the ADA proposal.
+In its proposed ADA wellness rule, the EEOC is specifically soliciting comments on the types of incentives that should and should not be considered de minimis:

 - Should de minimis incentives include additional examples other than a water bottle and a gift card of modest value?

 - Would it be helpful to provide examples of incentives other than those given in the interpretive guidance (e.g., a paid annual gym membership or free airline tickets) that would violate the de minimis limit?